Apple Watch Series 6

-Launched during the "Time Flies" event, Apple Fitness+ will allow customers equipped with an Apple Watch and another Apple device with a screen to perform guided workouts.
-Displaying a workout on an iPhone, iPad, or via the Apple TV, the app will monitor the user's workout via sensors on the Apple Watch.
+Launched during the "Time Flies" event, Apple Fitness+ allows customers equipped with an Apple Watch and another Apple device with a screen to perform guided workouts.
+Displaying a workout on an iPhone, iPad, or via the Apple TV, the app will monitor the user's workout via Apple Watch sensors.

-Apple's trainers will provide a series of studio workout videos on a weekly basis, covering various workout types, including HIIT, Yoga, and Strength Training.
-Data from the Apple Watch will appear on the screen as an overlay, so users will be able to keep track of their progress without needing to look at the Apple Watch.
-This will include notifications for reaching fitness goals on their rings.
+Apple's trainers provide a series of weekly studio workout videos.
+They cover various workout types, including high-intensity interval training (HIIT), yoga, and strength training.
+Apple Watch data appears on the screen as an overlay, letting users keep track of their progress without looking at the Watch.
+This includes notifications for reaching fitness goals on their rings.

-Fitness+ will use a custom recommendation engine that accounts for previously completed workouts.
-It will then suggest new options that match what a user prefers or suggest a different workout to help maintain a balanced routine.
-Fitness+ users will also be able to take advantage of an intuitive filtering tool to choose a routine based on workout type, trainer, duration, or music.
+Fitness+ uses a custom recommendation engine that accounts for previously completed workouts.
+It then suggests new options that match user preferences or different workouts to help maintain a balanced routine.
+Fitness+ users can also take advantage of a filtering tool to choose a routine based on workout type, trainer, duration, or music.

-Users who also subscribe to Apple Music will be able to save Fitness+ workout playlists for listening to later.
+Users who also subscribe to Apple Music can save Fitness+ workout playlists for later listening.

-Priced at $9.99 per month, or $79.99 per year, with a 30 day free trial for anyone to try.
+The service costs $9.99 per month or $79.99 per year, with a 30 day free trial.
 Those who buy a new Apple Watch Series 3 or later, starting on September 15, 2020, get three months of Fitness+ for free.

-Fitness+ requires a user to be wearing an Apple Watch Series 3 or newer, and can be shared with up to five other people in Family Sharing for no additional cost.
+Fitness+ requires a user to be wearing an Apple Watch Series 3 or newer.
+Users can share the subscription with up to five other people in Family Sharing for no additional cost.
 It is also available to use as part of the new Apple One subscription.

 The new flagship wearable is Apple's first to include the U1 Ultra Wideband chip, according to technical specifications listed on the company's website.
 Apple's UWB solution debuted with iPhone 11 in 2019.